ShanaScogin/BayesPostEst/README.md

 ### Extraversion

-For this continuous predictor, we use `fullsims = FALSE.
+For this continuous predictor, we use `fullsims = FALSE`.

 ```{r}
 obsprob.extra.jags <- mcmcObsProb(modelmatrix = mm,